ferguscflaw/3D_Cube/README.md

 # 3D_Cube

-Static 3D cube with CSS and HTML
+Static coloured 3D cube with CSS and HTML